RonakSharma1/Twitter_Data_Collection/README.md

 ```

 # Procedure
-1. Clone the 'credentials.txt' and replace the keys and tokens with the your credentials
+1. Clone the 'credentials.txt' and replace the keys and tokens with the your credentials obtained via Twitter Developer Account

-2. Clone the 'hashtags.txt' and enter the query parameters separated by ','
+2. Clone the 'hashtags.txt' and enter the query parameters separated by ','.All the queries in the first row are OR'd.
+This expression is then AND'd with the OR'd query expression of second row.
+Example:
+Row1: Science,Data
+Row2.
+Research,Academic
+Final Query= (Science OR Data) AND (Research OR Academic)

 3. Run 'TwitterAPI_Socialmedia_Extract.py'.
 You will be asked to enter start and end date of the search and number of Tweets you want to store